 Percocet addiction is caused by how the drug affects the brain, making you feel very good and wanting to use it more.
 Nora D. Volkow’s study “Prescription Opioids and Heroin” (2020) mentions several factors that contribute to developing an addiction to Percocet, including genetic, environmental, and developmental factors:

-• Tolerance: Over time, your body gets used to Percocet, so you need higher doses to feel the same effects.
-This can lead to taking more of the drug than prescribed.
+- Tolerance: Over time, your body gets used to Percocet, so you need higher doses to feel the same effects.
+This led to taking more of the drug than prescribed.

-• Genetic Predisposition: Some people are more likely to develop addictive behaviors due to their genetic makeup.
-If addiction runs in your family, you may be at higher risk of becoming addicted to Percocet.
+- Genetic Predisposition: Some people are more likely to develop addictive behaviors due to their genetic makeup.
+If addiction runs in your family, you are at higher risk of becoming addicted to Percocet.

 What Are The Effects of Percocet Addiction?